DrinVitia/AutoQuiz/readme.md

-# 🚗📱 Driving Exam Prep App
+# 🚗📱 AutoQuiz - Driving Exam Prep App

 A mobile application built with **React Native** and **Expo**, styled using **native CSS (StyleSheet API)**, and powered by a **Prisma + Node.js** backend.
 The app helps users prepare for their driving theory exam through interactive quizzes, traffic sign training, and progress tracking.